-Even more disturbing than Comrade Altman's smugness and complacency regarding the present degree of leftward development of the Militants is his attempt to establish a further "unified" caucus by reading a section of the Militant caucus out by a flourish of the pen.
+Even more disturbing than Comrade Altman's smugness and complacency regarding the present degree of left-ward development of the Militants is his attempt to establish a further "unified" caucus by reading a section of the Militant caucus out by a flourish of the pen.
 His report divides the convention into four groups, the Old Guard, the Centrists, the Militants, and the "ultra-leftists."
-He describes the latter as follows:

-ts."
-He describes the latter as follows: "... small and confused, unorganized and unable to attract ...
-Their chief concern was theoretical clarity, but because of their own theoretical confusion, failed to make any impression on the convention."
+He describes the latter as follows: "... small and confused, unorganized and unable to attract Their chief concern was theoretical clarity, but because of their own theoretical confusion, failed to make any impression on the convention."